t0nyz0/Bambu-Poop-Chute-ESP32/README.md

 ## Overview

-The Bambu Conveyor is an application designed to manage the waste output of a [Bambu Labs X1 3D printer](https://bambulab.com/en/x1).
+The Bambu Conveyor is an application designed to manage the waste output of a [Bambu Labs printer](https://bambulab.com/en/x1).
 It utilizes the MQTT protocol to monitor the printer's status and control a motor that moves waste material away from the printing area.
+Supports X1, currently testing A1 and P1 compatibility.
+See settings menu.

 ## List of some supplies